eastmaels/steemblog.github.io/_posts/account/justyy/2019-06-12_steemtools-enhancing-steemjs-editor-and-a-few-updates.md

 - - -

-This page is synchronized from the post: [SteemTools: Enhancing SteemJS Editor and a few updates](https://steemit.com/@justyy/steemtools-enhancing-steemjs-editor-and-a-few-updates)
+This page is synchronized from the post: ['SteemTools: Enhancing SteemJS Editor and a few updates'](https://steemit.com/@justyy/steemtools-enhancing-steemjs-editor-and-a-few-updates)